Board of Directors

 Janet Smith was introduced to the NorCal AIDS Cycle in 2014 by founding member Jim McCann.
 Originally Janet rode in memory of her brother-in-law, Gary, who succumbed to complications from HIV/AIDS.
 It is likely Gary would still be alive with the help of medications available to those living with this disease today.
 After joining NCAC Janet's passion for the cause grew as she experienced the loving family atmosphere of the NCAC cyclists and crew.
 She now rides in memory of Gary and in support of her fellow HIV Positive NCAC participants.
 Janet owns and operates Lucky Buddy Patcare, a Sacramento based pet sitting and dog walking business that employs 20 employees.
 Lucky Buddy Petcare is a member of the Rainbow Chamber of Commerce and actively supports the LGBT community.

-Now entering their 10th anniversary season, CCSD offers an exceptional riding and training experience in the United States and around the world.
-In addition to producing their signature events; St Paddy’s Palomar Punishment, The Dirty Devil and The Great Western Bicycle Rally, CCSD provides logistics management for a variety of one-day and multi-day events throughout California and the United States.
+CCSD offers exceptional riding and training experiences in the United States and around the world.
+In addition to producing their own signature events, CCSD provides logistics management for a variety of one-day and multi-day events throughout California and the United States.
 Often their logistics management focus on charity events, giving back to the community that has given us so much.